-The Learning Academy bears testimony to Temasek Polytechnic’s (TP) commitment to staff capability development.
-The Learning Academy’s key aim is to support TP's teaching staff in providing learning experiences that prepare learners for and in the industry, and which brings education to life and life to education.
-In so doing, the Learning Academy assists diploma teams in adopting TP’s Practice-based and Skills Education (PSE) Framework, which drives curriculum, pedagogy and assessment practices for all courses within the polytechnic.
+The Learning Academy is committed to the development of staff capabilities.
+We aim to support TP's teaching staff in providing learning experiences that prepare learners for and within the industry.
+We assist the diploma teams to adopt TP's Practice-based and Skills Education (PSE) Framework, which drives curriculum, pedagogy and assessment practices for all courses within the polytechnic.

-The Learning Academy also develops and conducts professional development programmes for TP’s staff in areas such as learning-teaching, the use of technology for learning including e-learning, and learning analytics.
-It also provides opportunities for continuing professional development through coming alongside teaching staff in their journey in teaching and learning, and learning from each other in professional learning communities.
-In addition, the Learning Academy conducts research into the efficacy of initiatives on students’ learning in areas such as self-directed learning, problem-based learning, technology-enhanced learning as well as learning analytics.
+The Learning Academy also develops and conducts professional development programmes for TP’s staff in areas such as learning-teaching, the use of technology for learning, including e-learning, and learning analytics.
+We provide opportunities for continuing professional development by guiding teaching staff in their teaching journey and learning from each other in professional learning communities.
+In addition, the Learning Academy researches the efficacy of initiatives on students’ learning in areas such as self-directed learning, problem-based learning, technology-enhanced learning, and learning analytics.

 Temasek Polytechnic Graduates

-- Every TP graduate should be equipped with the skills, underpinning knowledge and attitudes that are required at the workplace, so that they are ready for the challenges of industry.
+- Every TP graduate is equipped with the skills, knowledge and attitudes that are required at the workplace, so that they are ready for the challenges of the industry.

 - TP also aims for their graduates to be lifelong learners, future-oriented creator and values-centred leaders.

 TP offers a wide range of learning experiences and activities, using a variety of pedagogies, to achieve these aims.
 Two of TP’s important frameworks are the Practice-based & Skills Education (PSE) Framework, and the Self-directed Learning (SDL) Framework.